Eleventh grade: Bulgaria

 In Bulgaria, the 11th grade is the penultimate year of the high-school (gymnasium) stage.
 Students tend to be 17–18 years old.

 Canada

-In all provinces and territories, except Quebec, a student continues to Grade 12 to complete their high school, or secondary, education.
+In Canada, the equivalent is Grade 11.
+In all provinces and territories except Quebec, a student continues to Grade 12 to complete their high school (or secondary) education.
 In Quebec, Grade 11 (sec.
 5) is the final year of secondary education, followed by CEGEP (college), a pre-university level unique to Quebec.